xiao-guangv/BHA2022/docs/week8/3/0425/index.md

  <img width="70%" alt="img" src="images/IMG_4157.jpeg">
  <img width="70%" alt="img" src="images/IMG_4158.jpeg">

+ It seems like that slime mold like LB medium, because the movement appears to be slower in the case of LB.

  <img width="70%" alt="img" src="images/IMG_4153.jpeg">
  <img width="70%" alt="img" src="images/IMG_4154.jpeg">

  Their footprints are so beautiful.

  <img width="70%" alt="img" src="images/IMG_4155.jpeg"><br>
  ↑They found the first oatmeal:)<br>